electricomics/generator/README.md

 The Releases tab contains prebuilt binaries for Windows and OS X. Linux users should be able to run from the **Running from source** section below.

 # Getting Started
-Until we produce some better instructions [here's a great article](http://dangergeekuk.blogspot.co.uk/2015/09/how-to-make-electricomic.html) by Tim West on getting started with the Generator
+Until we produce some better instructions, go to the [Releases page] and download the release made for your operating system.
+Also, [here's a great article](http://dangergeekuk.blogspot.co.uk/2015/09/how-to-make-electricomic.html) by Tim West on getting started with the Generator.

 # Generator Basics
 - You can Create, Open, Save and Close projects.
 A Project contains all the files needed for an Electricomic.
 When a project is open you can preview it or examine the generated files.